 Atopic dermatitis is a long-term (chronic) skin disorder that causes scaly and itchy rashes.
 Atopic dermatitis affects 17% of people.
+It is important to recognize that atopic dermatitis is a chronic disease - brief therapies fail.
+Prevention of the rash is the key.

 Eczema or atopic dermatitis